-PRINCIPLE 2: Businesses should provide goods and services in a manner that is sustainable and safe
+PRINCIPLE 2: Businesses should provide goods and services in a manner that is sustainable and safe a.
+Does the entity have procedures in place for sustainable sourcing?
+(Yes/No)

 Percentage of R&D and capital expenditure (capex) investments in specific technologies to improve the environmental and social impacts of product and processes to total R&D and capex investments made by the entity, respectively.